NStrijbosch/hub-module-notes/docs/hub.md

 `repl_restart()`

+!!! danger
-Restart REPL, in running REPL nothing is observed, in SPIKE app: keyboard interrupt + error message.
+    This method results in keyboard interrupt + error message when using the SPIKE App.
 Not advised to use!
+    In REPL nothing is observed.

 ## file_tansfer() TODO

 `file_transfer()`

-Usage unknown
+!!! todo
+    Not tested